Quick overview

 Summary

-If you lose your ID card, the key is to act quickly: report the loss immediately to the municipality, the police or electronically (if you have a data box or electronic signature).
+When you lose your ID card, the key is to act quickly: report the loss immediately to the local authority, the police or electronically (if you have a data box or electronic signature).
 Once reported, the card is registered as invalid, which significantly reduces the risk of misuse.
 If you find the card later, you must surrender it for destruction or at least present it to the authorities – otherwise you can be fined up to CZK 10,000.
-Apply for a new licence within 15 days of reporting the loss; the fee is CZK 200, or up to CZK 1,000 for express issue.
+You must apply for a new licence within 15 days of reporting the loss; the fee is CZK 200, or up to CZK 1,000 for an express issue.
 At the same time, keep an eye out for misuse – check the debtors’ register (SOLUS, BRKI, NRKI) and the Citizen’s Portal.
 If you find fraudulent behaviour, file a criminal complaint and contact the relevant institutions (banks, operators).
 Prevention is prudent handling of the card – do not let it be copied without reason, do not send a copy unprotected and check your identity regularly.